monomadic/ni-file/doc/schematics/Kontakt.md

 # Kontakt

 Kontakt 1 and 2 files are XML documents, both with different schemas.
-Beyond this, a structured binary format was created, very similar to RIFF chunks.
+Kontakt 4.2+ is a structured binary format similar to RIFF chunks.

 ## Kontakt Chunks